andriy-baran/action_form/README.md

 ### Tagging system

-EasyForm includes a flexible tagging system that allows you to add custom metadata to form elements and control rendering behavior.
+ActionForm includes a flexible tagging system that allows you to add custom metadata to form elements and control rendering behavior.
 Tags serve multiple purposes:

 #### **Purpose of Tags**